microsoft/malmo/scripts/python-wheel/README.md

 python3 -c  'import malmo.minecraftbootstrap; malmo.minecraftbootstrap.download()'
 ```

-This will create a new directory (called MalmoPlatform) containing the Malmo GitHub project in your (current) working directory.
+This command will create a new directory (called MalmoPlatform) containing the Malmo GitHub project in your (current) working directory.

 Setup the MALMO_XSD_PATH environment variable to point to the MalmoPlatform/Schemas directory.
 i.e. full path of working dir and MalmoPlaftorm/Schema.